espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-terminology.rst

   * - Application Key (AppKey)
     - Application keys are used to secure communications at the upper transport layer.
     - Application key is used for decryption of application data before delivering application data to application layer and encryption of them during the delivery of application layer.
 Some nodes in the network have a specific purpose and can restrict access to potentially sensitive data based on the needs of the application.
 With specific application keys, these nodes are associated with specific applications.
 Generally speaking, the fields using different application keys include security (access control of buildings, machine rooms and CEO offices), lighting (plant, exterior building and sidewalks) and HVAC systems.
 Application keys are bound to Network keys.
 This means application keys are only used in a context of a Network key they are bound to.
 An application key shall only be bound to a single Network key.
-  * - Master Security Material
+  * - Flooding Security Material
-    - The master security material is derived from the network key (NetKey) and can be used by other nodes in the same network.
-Messages encrypted with master security material can be decoded by any node in the same network.
+    - The flooding security material is derived from the network key (NetKey) and can be used by other nodes in the same network.
+Messages encrypted with flooding security material can be decoded by any node in the same network.
     - The corresponding friendship messages encrypted with the friendship security material: 1.
 Friend Poll, 2.
 Friend Update, 3.
 Friend Subscription List, add/delete/confirm, 4.
 The Stored Messages" sent by friend nodes to Low Power node.
-The corresponding friendship messages encrypted with the master security material: 1.
+The corresponding friendship messages encrypted with the flooding security material: 1.
 Friend Clear, 2.
 Friend Clear Confirm.
-Based on the setup of the applications, the messages sent from the Low Power node to the friend nodes will be encrypted with the friendship security material or master security material, with the former being used by the messages transmitted between Low Power node and friend nodes and the latter being used by other network messages.
+Based on the setup of the applications, the messages sent from the Low Power node to the friend nodes will be encrypted with the friendship security material or flooding security material, with the former being used by the messages transmitted between Low Power node and friend nodes and the latter being used by other network messages.
+  * - Directed Security Material
+    - The directed security material is derived from the network key (NetKey) and can be used by other nodes in the directed forwarding path.
+    - The messages that need to be forwarded through the directed forwarding path need to be encrypted with the directed security material.
+Messages encrypted with directed security material can be decoded by any node in the same directed forwarding path.

 .. _ble-mesh-terminology-message: